textpattern/textpattern.github.io/administration/articles-panel.md

 As a default the search will find matches for all criteria.
 But you can do more refined searches by selecting another area to search in via the drop-down-list toggle button.

 **Examples:** You can search (or list) an article by its ID number or date posted.
 You can list all articles of an author, you even don't need the full author ID.
-Choose 'Author' and typing "adm" possibly is enough for the admin (provided no other author has "adm" in his ID).
+Choose 'Author' and typing "adm" possibly is enough for the admin (provided no other author has "adm" in their ID).
 You can list all 'Drafts' (choose 'Status' and type "dr").

 ## List of articles